 Yet, Gwendolyn is fearfully and wonderfully made by God.
 Without words, she touches people just the way God created her.
 Melanie enjoys a double blessing - loving the girlie and sharing what she learns from her about God's character, at her blog, mylifewiththegirlie.

-I live in Northbrook, IL with my wife Elizabeth and our son Christopher (ASD), and am currently a Second Grade Teacher at a Charter school in North Chicago, IL.
-My family and I have been extremely blessed by all the faith based outreach that we have experienced, both from our own church and through many organizations, including Joni and Friends.
-Although I have not written professionally before, it is a hobby of mine and something I seek to use as an outlet for parents (especially dads), to find comfort.
+John Felageller lives in Northbrook, IL with his wife Elizabeth and their son Christopher (ASD), and is currently a Second Grade Teacher at a Charter school in North Chicago, IL.
+John's family has been extremely blessed by all the faith based outreach that they have experienced, both from their own churches and through many organizations, including Joni and Friends.
+John and his family are continually seeking to lift up other Special Needs Families as well, from creating their own Life Group at their church for Special Needs Parents to hosting a monthly support meetup for just the Dads.
+John began writing professionally for a Faith-based Special Needs Blog in 2017, and is now proud to be a member of the Key Ministry Not Alone writing team, and sees his writing as not just a hobby but also something he seeks to use as an outlet for parents (especially dads!) to find comfort.

 Joe and Cindi Ferrini

 Joe and Cindi are authors of Unexpected Journey – When Special Needs Change our Course who enjoy speaking on topics that will encourage men and women to make a difference in their sphere of influence by being all they can be for the Lord, their families, and themselves.
 They speaking nationally for FamilyLife Weekend To Remember Get-a-Ways and are on associate staff of CRU.
 Make sure to check out their blog and how to connect with them on other social media at Creative Management Fundamentals.